Policy and Procedures Regarding University Vehicles

 Vehicles are not to be kept overnight or over the weekend unless so reserved.
 They should be returned as soon as the trip has been completed so they can be made available as soon as possible to others wishing to use them.

-All drivers must complete Vehicle Safety Training and be registered and approved by Plant Services before checking out or operating university vehicles.
+All drivers must complete online Vehicle Safety Training and be registered and approved by Plant Services before checking out or operating university vehicles.

 A person’s driving record will be checked through the applicable state’s motor vehicle department.
 This “check” is facilitated by the administrative assistant in the Finance Office and communicated to Plant Services.
 This may result in a driver’s removal from the approved drivers list if the University is notified of violations as specified in section IV of this document.